nuwan-d/md_impact_tests/README.md

 # Molecular dynamics simulations of ballistic impact tests

 I would like to share a molecular dynamics (MD) model used in our recent paper published in [Computational Materials Science](https://www.sciencedirect.com/science/article/abs/pii/S0927025621002299).
 This repository contains the LAMMPS files required to run MD simulations of impact tests of the aluminum/polyurea structure shown below.
 The LAMMPS data file (164 MB) can be downloaded [from here](https://drive.google.com/file/d/1J8zSFvw8cZQ8xSUp9quD7xxAviviOzIl/view?usp=sharing).
 The input and parameters files are available above (“impact_in.in” and “impact_para.params”).
+We used the [Enhanced Monte Carlo](http://montecarlo.sourceforge.net/emc/Welcome.html) pcakage to create the polymer model and the [Open Visualization Tool](https://www.ovito.org/) for visualization.

 A brief video overview of this model (and another) is [available here](https://youtu.be/hgZXvUdr-Qo).

  <img src="MD_model.JPG" width="600">